-Historically, the larger virion size (180 nm compared to 120–130 nm) and the yellow-green iridescence of patently-infected larvae and purified viral pellets were used to distinguish chloriridoviruses from iridoviruses.
-Chloriridoviruses were originally thought to only infect mosquito species, however recent phylogenetic studies suggest they may have a broader host range.
+Historically, the larger virion size (180 nm compared to 120–130 nm) and the yellow-green iridescence of patently-infected larvae and purified viral pellets were used to distinguish members of the genus Chloriridovirus from those within the genus Iridovirus.
+Currently chloriridoviruses are distinguished from iridoviruses by phylogenetic analysis.

 Particle diameter is up to 180 nm in ultrathin section.
 The trimers and pentamers of invertebrate iridescent virus 3 (IIV3) are larger than the corresponding structures of members of the genus Iridovirus, with probably 14 capsomers to each edge of the trimer.
 Particle size has historically been used to define viruses that are members of this genus, but the validity of that characteristic is uncertain.
 A fringe of hair-like fibrils surrounds virus particles (Figure 2B.Iridoviridae).

 IIV3 has a Mol Wt of approximately 2.49-2.75 ×109, a buoyant density of approximately 1.354 g cm−3 in CsCl, and a sedimentation coefficient of 4440–4460S.

 The genome of IIV3 is 191,132 bp with a G+C content of 48%.
 Of the 126 predicted genes, 68 are common between invertebrate iridescent virus 6 (IIV6, genus Iridovirus) and IIV3.
 Thirty-three IIV3 genes lack homologs in other iridovirids.
 There is little conservation of gene order among IIV3, IIV6, and invertebrate iridescent virus 9 (IIV9), e.g., between IIV3 and IIV9 only five clusters of three or more genes were detected (Wong et al., 2011).

-Proteomic analysis of IIV9, an unclassified virus in the genus, suggests that up to 64 viral proteins are present within the virion.
+Proteomic analysis of IIV9, a virus recently classified within this genus, suggests that up to 64 viral proteins are present within the virion.
 Putative genes found in IIV3 and IIV6 but not present in vertebrate iridovirids, include a DNA topoisomerase II, an NAD-dependent DNA ligase, SF1 helicase, IAP and a BRO protein.
 The genome of the type species, IIV3, is 191 kbp and encodes a minimum of 126 ORFs.
-Other unclassified viruses in the genus have 148–191 ORFs.
+Other viruses within the genus contain 148 – 191 ORFs.